 I love my home, I’ve lived here almost three years and compared to the leasehold one bedroom ground floor flat I lived in for 12 years, I feel like I live in a mansion (it’s really not)!
 For me and the cats, it is perfect.
 It is a small detached house with a small garden, and driveway for one car, and I knew it was my home as soon as I walked in when I was viewing houses.
 When I finally moved in I did a lot of painting and redecorating, but nothing major.
-Now I’ve lived there for a few years the one thing I was struggling with was storage downstairs.
-The under stairs storage has always been an issue though.
-The door to which is in the kitchen, but because of the size and shape of the cupboard, there was no way to use the space well, and most of the space ended up being wasted as you either couldn’t get to it, or it meant you had to empty the cupboard to get anything from the back out.
+Now I’ve lived there for a few years the one thing I was struggling with was storage downstairs and in particular the under stairs storage cupboardhas always been a hassle.
+The door to the cupboard is in the kitchen, but because of the size and shape of the cupboard, there was no way to use the space well, and most of the space ended up being wasted as you either couldn’t get to it, or it meant you had to empty the cupboard to get anything from the back out.
 It was a complete pain!

 Under stairs storage idea

 It was a super frustrating space and one that over the last few years I had changed the use of a few times, but still never been entirely satisfied with.
 I even at one point took the door off and put my tumble dryer in there, but it meant blocking off the rest of the space.
 Once I took the tumble drier out I tried putting a plastic shelving unit at one side, but then you couldn’t really get past it, and the space at the back was still wasted.
 I wanted to be able to get an IKEA under stairs storage unit, but nothing was the right size or shape.
 I looked at other retailers too like Argos, but again, nothing was the right size and shape for the cupboard.
 There was just no pre-built or flat pack solution for such a crazy cupboard!
 I just assumed I’d have to make do as I’m rubbish at DIY and have no creativity in practical things.
 This was until a random phone call with a friend put an idea in my head.
 She made a comment about going all Kirstie Allsopp and knocking a hole through the wall in the lounge, the wall that separates the lounge and the cupboard.

-I kind of dismissed it out of hand.
+Initially I dismissed it out of hand.
 Having spent 12 years in a flat, I was barely allowed to do anything, so the thought of knocking through a wall seemed massive and completely overwhelming.
 As the days and weeks went by though, I realised what a great idea it was.
 I contacted my amazing handyman and asked for a quote.
 He came round and took some (socially distant) measurements and came back with a price.
 It was a little more than I wanted to spend, so I decided to put it on hold, but just a week or two later when arguing with that cupboard again I decided to spend some savings on getting it done.
 My savings are usually for holidays, but let’s be honest I won’t be going anywhere for the forseeable future and also this would really transform my home and make life a lot easier!

 Hole in the wall